umd-fire-coml/2022-t2-transformer/MIDI-song-extender/README.md

 test.py: this is an exploration and test of the midi encoding system.

 transformer_train.py: this is a python file that builds and trains a model like in generator.ipynb.

+ui.py: this is a python file that runs the HuggingFace demo.

 ##### Supplemental Files